 Because TIRF is a surface-selective technique, which probes only a sub-micron layer of the fluid, bioassays that are immobilized at the surface are excited and fluoresce, while molecules and other particles in the bulk of solution are not excited, and respectively, do not fluoresce.
 This allows for the testing of complex biological fluids, such as whole blood, with no or minimal sample preparation, which drastically reduces the turn-around time between the moments "sample-in" and "result-out."

 For the detection of DNA and RNA markers, iDiagnostics uses bioassays, termed molecular beacons.
 In the absence of target DNA or RNA, the fluorescence of a molecular beacon is quenched.
 The left panel of Figure 5 illustrates that upon binding to target DNA or RNA the molecular beacon opens and its fluorescence is dequenched.
 Irrelevant, non-target DNA or RNA do not open the molecular beacon; its fluorescence remains quenched.
 For the detection of protein and metabolite markers, iDiagnostics employs immunoassays based on antibodies, as shown in right panel of Figure 5.
-For more information about the principles of silk-enhanced and classical TIRF microarrays please visit www.tirf-labs.com
+For more information about the principles of 3D-enhanced and classical TIRF microarrays please visit www.tirf-labs.com

 Figure 3.
 Photo and schematics of iDiagnostics.